28 Ways to Enjoy the Beach Near Beaumont (Besides the Obvious)

 Get Around via Golf Cart

-Live out your “Real Housewives” fantasies by living the lifestyles of the rich and famous.
 You can rent golf carts by the day, weekend, or week, and most include delivery and pick-up.
-It sure beats the stress of traffic or parking.
+It sure beats the stress of traffic on the busy beach or parking.

 Give Birding a Try